+MS. CARTER-LYNCH: I'll second it.
 MS. FERTIG: Okay.
 Any discussion?

 MR. DE MEO: Just a brief question on that subject.

 Do we -- do we have the ability to deposit checks, which I presume now, unlike 20 years ago must be 90 percent, maybe 95 percent of the deposits, do we have the ability, you know, to deposit them at our location, you know, with little machines, and do we utilize those machines?